appcircleio/appcircle-docusaurus/docs/testing-distribution/testing-portal.md

 ## Navigating Between Shared App Profiles

-Users can view other distributed app versions from different tester distribution profiles by selecting the menu icon in the top left corner.
+Users can view other distributed app versions from different testing distribution profiles by selecting the menu icon in the top left corner.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-portal4.png" />

-The Shared App Profiles section allows testers to view other tester distribution profiles that have a shared app version associated with their email address.
+The Shared App Profiles section allows testers to view other testing distribution profiles that have a shared app version associated with their email address.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4163-portal.png" />

-The list will display the other tester distribution profiles along with their authentication methods.
+The list will display the other testing distribution profiles along with their authentication methods.

 :::caution